 - 1. Allow vessel transit through the research area without stopping (preferred).
-Under this alternative, boaters would be allowed to transit through the research area without interruption (stopping), except for law enforcement or emergency purposes.
-Because it is difficult to determine from a distance what a boater may be doing, and because a violator may hide evidence as law enforcement officials approach, it would be difficult for law enforcement to detect and prosecute violations if stopping were allowed.
+Under this alternative, boaters would be allowed to transit through the research area without interruption (stopping), except for law enforcement, emergency purposes, or pursuant to a permit (e.g., while conducting permitted research).
+Because it is difficult to determine from a distance what a boater may be doing, and because a violator may hide evidence as law enforcement officials approach, it is difficult for law enforcement to detect and prosecute violations if stopping were allowed.
 Law enforcement officials have expressed concerns that enforcement of fishing and diving prohibitions or restrictions would be severely impeded if boaters were allowed to stop in the research area.
 RAWG and Advisory Council members, however, agreed that to prohibit transit would be a hardship for many boaters.
-Given the potential hardship to boaters if transit were prohibited, and the law enforcement concerns if stopping in the research area were allowed, allowing transit with no interruption (stopping) is NOAA's preferred alternative for vessel operations. - 2.
+Given the potential hardship to boaters if the research area were designated "no entry" (transit prohibited), and the law enforcement concerns if stopping in the research area were allowed, allowing transit with no interruption (stopping) is NOAA's preferred alternative for vessel operations. - 2.
 Allow vessel transit through the research area and stopping in the research area.
 Under this alternative boaters would be allowed to transit through the research area and to stop within the area.
 If recreational activities are restricted or prohibited in the research area, this alternative would result in a challenging law enforcement environment.
 As described above in the preferred vessel transit alternative, allowing vessels to stop while transiting creates a significant challenge for law enforcement since it is difficult to determine from a distance what a boater may be doing, and because a violator may hide evidence as law enforcement rangers approach.
 Also as noted above, RAWG and Advisory Council members agreed that to prohibit transit would be a hardship for many boaters although no entry would simplify law enforcement.

-Given the potential hardship to boaters if transit through the research area were prohibited, but the law enforcement burden if stopping were allowed, transit with stopping allowed in the research area is not NOAA's preferred alternative to meet the purpose and need of a research area.
+Given the potential hardship to boaters if transit through the research area were prohibited, but the law enforcement burden if stopping were allowed, transit with stopping in the research area is not NOAA's preferred alternative to meet the purpose and need of a research area.